-As we monitor Intent Signals®, one of the keywords that has been coming up with increasing frequency is “location based marketing.”
+As we monitor Intent Signals, one of the keywords that has been coming up with increasing frequency is “location based marketing.”
 We see this as an indicator that marketers are realizing the possibilities of using location based services as a marketing tool due to the increasing use of smartphones in our society.
 We are no longer making purchases on our desktops but on our mobile devices.
 65% of all time spent on digital media is via our mobiles and that figure is set to rise.
-In 2016 over 86 million consumers will have made a purchase online using a mobile device.
 Our smartphones all come with location based apps and over 2 billion users generate data that tells marketers where we spend our physical and virtual time.
 The location based service is able to know when you check in to a restaurant, shopping center or place of interest for example.
 It tracks where you were before and who you were with and what you bought.
 All of that valuable information can now be converted into personalized recommendations for the user.
 A company can easily predict a user’s activities based on their actual consumer behavior.

 Customers are no longer scared to share their personal information online as they start to see the real value that they receive in the form of discounts, loyalty points and coupons.
 To this end, consumers are more than willing to share their location data as there is a direct reward for doing so.
 This is not incredible new information; we know this story.
 We are familiar with the concept and are acutely aware of location based services particularly when it comes to B2C purchases on line.
 But how is location based services set to impact the B2B consumer?